RaymondLoranger/identicon/README.md

 # Identicon

-Opens a PNG file populated with an identicon derived from an input string.
+Opens a PNG file populated with an identicon derived from an input string and a dimension (number of squares across or down).

 ##### Based on the course [The Complete Elixir and Phoenix Bootcamp](https://www.udemy.com/the-complete-elixir-and-phoenix-bootcamp-and-tutorial/) by Stephen Grider.